Semi-explicit integration of second order for weakly coupled poroelasticity: Introduction

 \subsection{Temporal discretization of first order}

 The standard way to discretize system~\eqref{eq:poroAbstract} in time is the application of the implicit Euler scheme.
 This results in a time-stepping scheme of order one as shown in~\cite{ErnM09}.

-As already mentioned in the introduction, the differential-algebraic structure rules out the possibility of a fully explicit discretization in time.
+As already mentioned in the introduction, the differential--algebraic structure rules out the possibility of a fully explicit discretization in time.
 In~\cite{AltMU21}, however, a semi-explicit scheme was introduced.
 Considering an equidistant decomposition of $[0,T]$ with step size~$\tau$, this scheme reads

 for all~$v\in \V$, $q \in \Q$.
 Here, $u^n$ and $p^n$ denote the approximations of $u(t^n)$ and $p(t^n)$, $t^n=n\tau$, respectively.
 Note that, in contrast to the implicit Euler discretization, the first equation contains $p^n$ rather than $p^{n+1}$.
 Hence, the two equations decouple and can be solved sequentially.
 It is shown in~\cite{AltMU21} that this maintains the first-order convergence as long as the \emph{weak coupling condition}